sakshaat/ohs/doc/phase2/product.md

 # What was built

+We built a single page application with React as our front end and Flask as our backend.
+We are communicating between the front and back ends of our application using GraphQL.

+The features we have implemented so far are:
+- User creation and authentication
+- Creating and deleting courses
+- Creating and deleting sections
+- Frontend views
+- CRUD operations for meetings (not connected to the front end yet)
+- CRUD operations for comments on meetings (not connected to the front end yet)
+- CRUD operations for notes on meeting (not connected to the front end yet)

 # High level design

 Our frontend is built with React.
 We made use of Apollo-Client to handle our GraphQL requests, and Bootstrap and FontAwesome to help with styles.
 We also imported a library for creating human-readable dates, called DateFormat.
 There is only one frontend for our application, but we have split it into views which are served up based on whether the user is a professor or a student.
 We keep a user object in App.js, and pass it down in props to every other page.
 That user object has a role field, which we check to determine which view to display.